3330147446/Papers-collected-for-KGs-in-Education/README.md

 - Wang Han  --University of Hong Kong -（HongKong）  <br>
 - Tao Xinyi  --Central China Normal University - (Wu Han)  <br>  <br>

-Here, We collect and collate the application of knowledge graph in education to provide necessary reference for related research.
+Here, We collect and collate the application of **Knowledge Graph** for **Education** to provide necessary reference for related research.

 ## 2023